"Only by creating better life can a better system be developed." Vaclav Havel.

 Part Two explores the power systems of Money, Power and Technology and how they can corrode the ‘lifeworld’.

-Part Three will describe three pathways to transition through restoration a sense of home, community and democracy.
+Part Three describes three pathways to transition through restoration a sense of home, community and democracy.

 In part two of the Our Way Through essay series, Anthony Painter considers whether our current relationships with money, power and technology are helping or hindering society's progress.